 The anchoring method is not as effective because it has a high probability of re-occurrence.

-The non-surgical and massage approach are also feasible.
-However, they are most effective when the pink bump is caught at an early stage.
+However, these approaches are most effective to treat the pink bump when caught at an early stage.

 Lucy is a real-time contributor to Purrfect n’ Pawesome, along with being a freelance writer to various pet forums and platforms.
 She started writing professionally in the year 2016.
 Earlier, she enjoyed her community life as a pet rescue volunteer and offered boarding services to pet owners.
 Her extensive experience in the pet field is now the basis for her writing at this site.

 She loves to collect animal facts from around the globe and then transform them into amazing stories for her readers.
 For Lucy, the mission is to bring pet love to every home and equip the pet parents with the required useful and authentic information to nurture their pet accordingly.

 She lives with her two cats and a shepherd mix, whom she loves the most.
 Despite her extremely busy life, she spends some time with wildlife and outer space to relax her mind and enhance her observation.